gitcnk/Stat254_HW/Trees_Forests/HW.md

 6. Compare your tree model with a random forest model.
 Please use 100 trees and 3 predictor at each split of each tree.
 In particular, compare the  "going-to-the-beach" plots of both models using the test set.
+Please attach your plots.